Skip to main content

 What to watch out for:

 Our experience: Several team members use Revolut as their daily spending card in Europe.
 The app experience is best-in-class, and the ability to hold EUR, GBP, and PLN simultaneously makes moving between European countries seamless.
-However, we have experienced one account freeze during a compliance check that took 5 business days to resolve — stressful when it is your primary spending card.
+However, we’ve experienced one account freeze during a compliance check that took 5 business days to resolve — stressful when it’s your primary spending card.

 Cost: Free plan available.
 Premium $10/month.
 Metal $17/month.